hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 `____________________________________________`

-### Same Common Problem, with a more details for beginners
+### Same problem: Deciphering messages for beginners

-If I changed something on my remote GitHub page, how can I reset it?

-### There are confusing messages within Git that you might see:

-Example
+Example:

-1. Your local "shell-novice" repo is perfect, because you just fetched and reset it from The Carpentries.
+1. Your local "shell-novice" repo is ***perfect***, because you just fetched and reset it from The Carpentries.

 ```
 git checkout gh-pages